2024 Dates: January 14th through March 9th

 I'm excited to announce that in 2024, in addition to Florida, I'll also be available to present my shows in in Georgia, the Carolinas, Virginia, Pennsylvania and Maryland.
 You can read more about the shows below.

-Contact me about availability, pricing, block booking DISCOUNTS and particular dates or if you have any other questions.
+Contact me about when I'll be in your area, pricing, block booking DISCOUNTS and particular dates or if you have any other questions.
 The best way to get a hold of me is via my email or by cell phone: 978-430-1357.
 Looking forward to hearing from you.
 Enjoy your day! -Rita

 "I have chosen selections from Waterfall Productions for years because they are engaging, unusual, quality shows which our audiences have loved.
 We appreciate her choices of under the radar women, whose stories are well researched, creatively entertaining, and thought provoking.
 Waterfall Productions is easy to contact, work with, and is affordable...
 We are always thrilled when a new play or activity is generated and look forward to the experience!' -Annie Wuelfing Service Coordinator MHPI, Inc.